hxuhack/logic_bombs/README.md

 a.1.
 Input
 a.2.
 Time
 a.3.
 Website
 a.4.
+Ping
+a.5.
 CPU Info
-a.5.
+a.6.
 System Call
-a.6.
+a.8.
 Virtual Machine
-a.7.
+a.8.
 File

 ###Camouflage Types
 b.1.
 Hash
 b.2.
 Indirect Jump
+b.3.
+Exception Handling

 Tips
 ----